-Ideally, users will verify their email address as soon as they receive the verification email message, but agents can also verify a end user's email address on the user's behalf.
+Ideally, users will verify their email address as soon as they receive the verification email message, but agents can also verify an end user's email address on the user's behalf.

-If you require users to register before submitting a request, any support requests submitted by unverified emails will remain in limbo in the suspended ticket view (in other words, they won't create tickets in your other views and agents cannot work on them).
+If you require users to register before submitting a request, ensure that in Admin > Customers, Anybody can submit ticket is NOT selected.
+Any support requests submitted by unverified emails will remain in limbo in the suspended ticket view (in other words, they won't create tickets in your other views and agents cannot work on them).

 Verifying a user's email address on their behalf